voxlol/projectjellyfish/INSTALL-RHEL.md

 ####Populate the database

 Run the following rake commands.
-You only need to run "rake sample:jenkins" if you are wanting, sample data (useful for development).
+You only need to run "rake sample:demo" if you are wanting, sample data (useful for development).
 Please note that this rake task does not create the database or the database user (those will need to be created based on the DB you are using)